You are currently browsing the monthly archive for April 2010.

 I’m one of them.

 But the person riding this bike had every right to wear it.
 This spandex was flat where it needed to be flat, curved where it needed to curve, and rippled where it needed to be rippled.
-Frankly, it was a testament to the brilliance of whoever invented it.
+Frankly, it was a testament to the brilliance of whoever invented it, and a testament to the hard work of the one wearing it.

 At the same time, it covered every square inch there was to cover, while making quite clear what, exactly, it was covering.